ImmoweltGroup/flow-mono-cli/README.md

 ## Features

-* Creates symlinks for flow to be able to resolve dependencies which where installed/hoisted into the root `node_modules` of your mono-repo into each packages `node_modules`.
+* Creates symlinks for flow to be able to resolve dependencies which were installed/hoisted into the root `node_modules` of your mono-repo into each packages `node_modules`.
 * Smart resolve mechanism of mono-repo packages with a dependency to `flow-bin`, based on the `workspaces` config in your root `package.json`.
 * Keeps your `flow-bin` and `flow-typed` versions in sync across your mono-repo packages.
 * Maintains a single or fallback `.flowconfig` across all packages.